alejandrohagan/1br/README.md

     -  save results in csv file

 - Additionally there is a function to covert the ggplot theme to the [bbc plot theme](https://bbc.github.io/rcookbook/)
-- There were alot of questions about data.table's benchmark so I'm trying to build an alternative benchmark function using the tictoc package but its wip
+- There were alot of questions about data.table's benchmark so I'm trying to build an alternative benchmark function using the tictoc package but its wip (`benchmark_fn.R`)

 -  If you see any issues or have suggestions of improvements, please let me know!